vsmargareth/monkey-game/README.md

-# jogo-macaco
+#  Monkey Game
-Jogo desenvolvido em html, css e javascript.
-O macaco precisa pegar o maior número de bananas e desviar dos obstáculos, o jogo possui um contador de pontos e quadro de corações.
-Quando os corações acabam aparece a tela de game over e a opção de reiniciar o jogo.
+Game developed in html, css and javascript.
+The monkey needs to catch as many bananas and dodge obstacles, the game has a point counter and heart board.
+When the hearts run out, the game over screen appears and the option to restart the game.